pallandir/neovim/README.md

 ### Autocomplete ([nvim-cmp](https://github.com/hrsh7th/nvim-cmp))

->Auto complete is configured to directly integrates wiht buffer context, file system, code snippets and cutom lsp config.
-As long as you defined a snippet tool for your custom lsp it will automatically be taken into account.
+>Auto complete is configured to directly integrates with buffer context, file system, code snippets and custom lsp config.
+As long as you defined a snippet tool (i.e rust-analyser for Rust) for your custom lsp it will automatically be taken into account.

 | Command        | Description                         |
 | -------------- | ----------------------------------- |